-The \textit{calibration} task consisting in learning the map $M_{SIR}^{-1}$ in (\ref{eq:ml_mapping}) from epidemic trajectories to underlying parameters naturally calls for sequence models. \textit{Recurrent neural networks} (RNNs) are well suited to this setting because they maintain a hidden state that propagates information across time, allowing the model to encode the growth--peak--decay phases that characterize ABM-generated epidemic curves.
-Among RNN variants, we adopt a \textit{Long Short-Term Memory} (LSTM) architecture because its gating mechanism (input, forget, output gates) mitigates vanishing gradients and preserves medium-range temporal dependencies over tens of days, which is essential for distinguishing parameter combinations that produce similar early dynamics but diverge near the peak or in the tail.
-We further use a \textit{bidirectional} LSTM (BiLSTM) since calibration is performed on complete trajectories rather than streaming data; leveraging both forward- and backward-time context improves the identifiability of parameters from the full curve shape.
+The \textit{calibration} task, consisting of learning the map $M_{SIR}^{-1}$ in (\ref{eq:ml_mapping}) from epidemic trajectories to underlying parameters, naturally calls for sequence models. \textit{Recurrent neural networks} (RNNs) are well suited to this setting because they maintain a hidden state that propagates information across time, allowing the model to encode the growth-peak-decay phases that characterize ABM-generated epidemic curves.
+Among RNN variants, we adopt a \textit{Long Short-Term Memory} (LSTM) architecture because its gating mechanism (input, forget, output gates) mitigates vanishing gradients and preserves medium-range temporal dependencies over multiple days, which is essential for distinguishing parameter combinations that produce similar early dynamics but diverge near the peak or in the tail.
+We further use a \textit{bidirectional} LSTM (BiLSTM) since calibration is performed on complete trajectories rather than streaming data; leveraging both forward- and backward-time context improves parameters identifiability from the full curve shape.

-We train our specific BiLSTM model, defining its data input with what is typically observed for diseases: the population size, recovery rate and incidence curve.
-We task it to predict key epidemiological parameters: the transmission probability, contact rate, and the basic reproduction number.
+We train our specific BiLSTM model, defining its data input with what is typically observed for diseases: the population size, recovery rate, and incidence curve.
+We tasked it to predict key epidemiological parameters: the transmission probability, contact rate, and the basic reproduction number.
 According to our problem set up in (\ref{eq:ml_mapping}), this formally means:

 where $\theta$ contains critical parameters for understanding and controlling epidemic outbreaks.